goadesign/goa/docs/setup.md

 ## 2. Clone goa

-    Note: This step requires `git`.
-Installing `git` is outside the scope of this document.
+> Note: This step requires git.
+Installing git is outside the scope of this document.

 Once Go is installed and the [GOPATH](https://github.com/golang/go/wiki/SettingGOPATH) environment variable is set, clone goa:
 ```bash